jelanilyles/url_shortener/README.md

 # url_shortener

 This project creates and hosts shortened URLs.
-Most of the logic was found on YouTube at https://www.youtube.com/watch?v=Z57566JBaZQ
+Most of the logic was found on YouTube at https://www.youtube.com/watch?v=Z57566JBaZQ, with a few minor edits.

 ## Features